Chreece/BTHomeV2-ESP32-example/README.md

 The header file contains human readable variables for the hex Object ids.

 Note: yes = true, no = false for the binary sensors.

+For number states there is the `intToLittleEndianHexString` method to use like in the temperature example.

 The length for the messages is automatically generated.